These mini tiramisu in a glass, with their incredible layers of coffee and cream flavour, are truly simple to make and totally irresistible.

-These are a take on my raspberry tiramisu and lemon tiramisu recipes, however this time I’ve gone with the classic Italian tiramisu flavour of coffee.
-And, while it looks and tastes like the classic, it’s eggless which keeps the method super simple.
+These Italian tiramisu cups are a take on my raspberry tiramisu and lemon tiramisu recipes, however this time I’ve gone with the classic Italian tiramisu flavour of coffee.
+And, while it looks and tastes like the classic, it’s eggless which keeps the method so simple to make.

 What is tiramisu?